UnofficialJuliaMirror/DeepDish.jl-03d21f85-4b71-5aa4-88fd-39a722493ec0/README.md

 # DeepDish.jl

 A simple package to load HDF5 files saved by the [DeepDish](https://github.com/uchicago-cs/deepdish) python library in Julia.
-Currently, only lists of simple types, dictionaries and pandas DataFrames are supported.
+Currently, only lists of simple types, dictionaries, numpy arrays and [pandas](https://pandas.pydata.org/) DataFrames are supported, as well as recursive structures of lists and dictionaries of the same.

 The only exported function is